TrueBlocks/trueblocks-docs/content/docs/chifra/using-chifra.md

 ---
 title: "Some Chifra Examples"
-description: "How to Use TrueBlocks to Get Useful Data"
+description: "How to use TrueBlocks to get useful data"
-lead: "How to Use TrueBlocks to Get Useful Data"
+lead: "How to use TrueBlocks to get useful data."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false